astronomer/airflow-guides/guides/data-quality.md

         }
     )

-    # SQLTableCheckOperator example: This Operator performs one check:
+    # SQLTableCheckOperator example: This operator performs one check:
     #   - a columns comparison check to see that the value in MY_COL_1 plus
     #   the value in MY_COL_2 is 100
     table_checks_not_aggregated = SQLTableCheckOperator(